Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action

 In dimension $n=3$, \name{Cinzia Bisi} proved the following for a regular automorphism $\f$ (i.e. an automorphism such that the indeterminacy sets of the map and its inverse seen as birational maps of $\PP^3$ do not intersect): If $\g$ is any automorphism that commutes with $\f$, then $\g^m = \f^k$ for certain integers $k, m$ (cf. \cite[Main~Theorem~1.1]{Bi2008On-commuting-polyn}).
 As a counterpart to the regular automorphisms, one can regard the unipotent automorphisms (a regular automorphism satisfies $\deg(\f^k) = \deg(\f)^k$ for all integers $k \geq 0$ and thus can not be unipotent).
 The work of \name{David Finston} and \name{Sebastian Walcher} \cite{FiWa1997Centralizers-of-lo} can be seen as a first step in the study of the centralizer of a unipotent automorphism.
-They explore the centralizer of a triangulable (locally nilpotent) derivation inside the algebra of all derivations of the polynomial ring $\OO(\CC^3)$.
+They explore the centralizer of a triangulable (locally nilpotent) derivation inside the algebra of all derivations of $\OO(\CC^3)$.

 In this article we study the structure of the centralizer of a unipotent automorphism $\bu \in \Aut(\CC^3)$ with the aid of an exact sequence similar to~\eqref{2dim.eq} and give some applications of this study.